A guide to tracing, consolidating and transferring your pensions

 The amount you may pay in pension transfer charges will vary from provider to provider and from scheme to scheme, so it is important to check these fees before you transfer.
 Some providers will charge hefty exit penalties, that may mean transferring your pension isn’t a good idea.

 If your current pension provider charges to transfer out, then the pension charges will be deducted from the value of your pension.
 These fees may sometimes be charged as a flat, one-off fee or some providers will charge a percentage of the total pension pot.
-Pension transfer charges are the reason the pension transfer value may be lower than the value of your investments or pension pot.

 How long does a pension transfer take?